 What makes a miss a miss?
 For me it is lack of pigment, hard to work with and colour selection.
 However, I know there are palettes in there that other people love!

 The Pippa Palette

-The range of colours is lovely and to be fair, they all compliment each other.
+The range of colours in this palette is lovely and to be fair, they all compliment each other.
 I also like that they have a full palette.
 As in it contains products for eyes and face.
 However, I just felt the quality was not there.
 I found the eyeshadow lacked pigment and it took a lot to get the colour to transfer to your eye to achieve the colour in the pan.
 I also found them very difficult to blend and they tended to look a little muddy on the eyes.
 When the shadows were applied individuals they were grand, but as soon as i added another colour in, it all went pear shaped.

 The blusher also had little to know colour payoff and it was far too light for my skin tone and I am fairly pale.
 However, I did really like the highlighter and the contour was grand!